Today we're going to be covering Chris Benoit, aka the Rabbit Wolverine.

 That's okay.

-Um, used to be lightweight champion, European champion.
+Because used to be lightweight champion, European champion.

-There was cruiserweight at a small point in time, light heavyweight.
+There was Cruiserweight at a small point in time, light heavyweight.

-Um, but cruiserweight was kind of like the kind of known one.
+But Cruiserweight was kind of like the kind of known one.

-Yeah, I actually liked it.
+I actually liked it.

-But uh that dad also died early.
+But that also died early.

 And then the women's champion, LOL.